meodai/pro-color-harmonies/README.md

 - **Random base**: chooses a random hex color.

 The palette is displayed as a single flat bar of swatches.

+## CI/CD

+The project includes GitHub Actions workflows:

+- **Tests**: Runs on every push and pull request, executes the test suite and generates coverage reports
+- **Deploy Demo**: Automatically deploys the demo to GitHub Pages on every push to main

 ## Notes